pdf-association/arlington-pdf-model/TestGrammar/README.md

 Processing file as version PDF X.Y with extensions A, B, C
 ```

-The second last line of every successful output file will report the PDF version of an arbitrary Arlington definition (file/key):
+The second last line of every successful output file will report the PDF version of an arbitrary Arlington object definition (file/key) - this does **not** include key values introduced in a specific version of PDF:
 ```
-Info: Latest Arlington feature was version PDF x.y (file/key) with extensions A, B, C
+Info: Latest Arlington object was version PDF x.y (file/key) with extensions A, B, C
 ```

 The last line of every output should always be `END` on a line by itself.
 If this is missing, then it means that the TestGrammar application has not cleanly completed processing (_crash? unhandled exception? assertion failure? stack overflow? timeout?_).